How We Were Able to Access User Personal Data

 Step 2: Assessing the Vulnerability

-After investigating the application’s privilege mechanism, it was discovered that reports belonging to other users in the application can be fetched as the API endpoint was found to be vulnerable to an Insecure Direct Object Reference (IDOR) attack.
-It could be achieved by performing the following actions:
+Investigating the application’s privilege mechanism revealed that the API endpoint is vulnerable to an Insecure Direct Object Reference (IDOR) attack, allowing access to other users’ reports.
+This can be done by performing the following actions:

 - Changing the Role parameter to a higher value in the hierarchy, such as Emp (stands for Employee).